pink-gorilla/ui-repl/README.md

 useful REPL (clj + cljs) functions

-This functions are not in goldly (which provides cls kernel) or nrepl-middleware (which provides clj kernel).
+This functions are not in goldly (which provides cljs kernel) or nrepl-middleware (which provides clj kernel).
 This functions are not many, but if they are included in the kernels, it is more difficult to test and fine tune the functions.